UnaBiz/sigfox-gcloud/README.md

     [ decodeStructuredMessage, logToGoogleSheets, ... ]
     ```
     in which `decodeStructuredMessage` and `logToGoogleSheets` are the Google Cloud Functions to be called sequentially.
-    These Cloud Functions will subscribe to these Google PubSub queues to listen for Sigfox messages:
+    These Cloud Functions will subscribe to the following Google PubSub queues to listen for Sigfox messages:

     ```
     sigfox.types.decodeStructuredMessage
     sigfox.types.logToGoogleSheets
     ```

-1. Here is an example of a route for Sigfox message processing.
+1. Here is an example of a route for Sigfox message processing, as shown in the demo.

+    Sigfox Cloud

+    --> `sigfoxCallback` function

+    --> `sigfox.devices.all` queue

+    --> `routeMessage` function to route the message

+    --> `sigfox.types.decodeStructuredMessage` queue

+    --> `decodeStructuredMessage` function to decode the message

+    --> `sigfox.types.logToGoogleSheets` queue

+    --> `logToGoogleSheets` function to write the message to Google Sheets

-    Sigfox messages are pushed by the Sigfox Cloud to the Google Cloud Function
+    - Sigfox messages are pushed by the Sigfox Cloud to the Google Cloud Function
+    `sigfoxCallback`

-    `sigfoxCallback`, which are then delivered to the Cloud Function
+    - The Sigfox messages are delivered to the Cloud Function
-    `routeMessage` via PubSub message queues.  `routeMessage` will
+    `routeMessage` via PubSub message queue `sigfox.devices.all`

-    assign a route to the Sigfox message using a rule like this:
+    - Cloud Function `routeMessage` will assign a route to the
+      Sigfox message using a rule like this:

     ```javascript
     //  Each element of this array maps device IDs to route